rvdegroen/Tech/README.md

 6. Type `npm run dev` which will run nodemon
 7. Type `localhost:3000` as an URL in the browser
 8. Enjoy my application 😊

+(I think I'm missing something about putting your information in a .env (sample) file so you can actually use the application)